6 styling tips for family photographs

 Success!
 You'll be hearing from us.
 You might need to check your spam folder and "unspam" us.

-1. What to wear: clothing don’ts
+1. What to wear in photos: clothing don’ts

 Let’s start with the “what not to do” stuff, because if you avoid these things, you’re already set for success.
 These what to wear tips apply to everyday documentary style photography, as well as the more formal arrangement of setting aside time to go somewhere with the goal of getting great photographs.
 For example fruit picking or a picnic.
 (That is as formal as we get here at The Lens Lounge.)